 - Disposal: When Teflon cookware reaches the end of its life, it is often disposed of in landfills, where it can release PFAS chemicals into the environment.
 Burning Teflon cookware is also dangerous, as it can release toxic fumes into the air.

 Teflon poses a significant threat to human health and the environment.
 PFAS chemicals used in Teflon and other non-stick coatings can cause serious health problems, contaminate food, and persist in the environment for hundreds of years.
 To minimize exposure to these harmful chemicals, it is recommended to switch to alternative cookware such as cast iron, stainless steel, or ceramic, which do not contain PFAS chemicals.
 By taking these steps, we can protect our health and the environment from the dangers of Teflon.
 Replace your traditional non-stick pans with ceramic or cast iron alternatives that don’t contain PTFE or PFOA.
 Epicurious has a great round up here!

 3. Use a Non-toxic, Plant-based Cleaner

 Most traditional cleaning products contain active ingredients and fragrances that are linked to asthma, allergies, and hormone disruption.
 Conventional cleaning products are also bad for the environment – the ingredients cause harm to marine life and drinking water, and continue our reliance on petroleum.
-Fortunately, plant-based cleaning supplies offer a safer and eco-friendly alternative to traditional cleaning products (ie 409, Windex etc) with plant-based alternatives – Seventh Generation and Ecos are two effective options.
+Fortunately, plant-based cleaning supplies offer a safer and eco-friendly alternative to traditional cleaning products.
+Here are some environmental and human health benefits of switching to plant-based cleaning supplies.

 Ready to learn more about how to make your home even healthier and more sustainable for you and your family?
 Pick up a copy of one of our favorite resources “Healthy Child Healthy World” by Christopher Gavigan or head over to our Green Design page.